 Picture the scene: You’re at your desk, scrambling to wrap up a critical presentation when your cell phone rings.
 You plan to ignore it as you’re racing to meet your deadline, but your heart sinks as you glance at the screen.
 It’s your child’s school.
 Your kid is either sick or in big trouble.
 Either way, you are urgently needed, and the rest of your workday hangs in the balance.

 I’ve been there, and while I wouldn’t swap being a parent for anything, figuring out how to balance work and family commitments is tough.
 Across America, millions of working parents pursue their careers while raising a family.
 In 2016, more than 34 million families in the U.S. included children under age 18.
-And according to a recent study by EY, three-quarters of full-time working parents felt having a child impacted their work situation.

 For many of us, the fine art of managing work-life balance presents an ongoing and stressful challenge.
 The challenge becomes greater if your work schedule doesn’t fall into a conventional 9-5, Monday to Friday pattern.
 Even jobs with so-called banker’s hours sometimes involve longer days, varying schedules and rapidly changing deadlines that sometimes make family plans go out the window.